To provide guidance on:

 With few exceptions, the review and approval process is the same as for all proposals (ORSPA or ASUF).
 See the Develop Proposal Work Instructions for further information.

-Is a Funding Proposal required for both ASUF and ORSPA proposals?
+Is an ERA Funding Proposal (FP) required for both ASUF and ORSPA proposals?

 Yes, charitable gifts/grants are processed using the same procedures established by Research Operations for sponsored projects.
 However, for charitable gifts/grants that will go out with ASUF as the applicant, Research Advancement staff will notify ASUF by: